poyrakie/Lims.Foss/README.md

 - **Expected Output**: List of objects with succesfully processed files, unsucessful operators will end up as an object with error value set to true.
 - **Error Handling**: Skips ~~and logs~~ errors during parsing to ensure robustness.
 - **Backup Storage**: Succesfully processed files are moved to a desginated backup storage location.
-- **Extensibility**: The service currently supports rapsfrö, rapsmjöl and rapspresskaka.
-It is prepared to support more products with some minor additions to the code.
+- **Extensibility**: The service currently supports all products with the right .csv strukture.

 ## Installation
 Nuget package coming soon